savob/savobajic.ca/content/projects/personal/clock.md

 - *Does h4x0r aesthetic == poor user experience?*
 - Specify the location for the fabricator to put their order number on the board, especially if aesthetics are a factor!
 - Electromagnetic Interference can be funky to spot
+   - **Decoupling capacitors are needed on for all ICs and in all circuits regardless of complexity/speed!**

 # Detailed Report